Abshir112/TDD_Assignment2/README.md

 <h1>Check you Python installation<h1>
 <h3 align = "center"> <b>make version</b> </h3>
 <h5>If you have another naming of the Python executable then you can solve that using an environment variable.
 This is common on Mac and Linux.
-chocolatey is the package manager/ installer which is used to install make(Note: Run Powershell as administrator and then use the command <b>choco install make <b> so make is installed in our computer )
+chocolatey is the package manager/ installer which is used to install make(Note: Run Powershell as administrator)Then use the command:
+<h3>choco install make </h3> so that make is installed in computer.
-To check whether we installed make succesfully and also which version of make we have make version </h5>
+To check whether we installed make succesfully and also which version of make we have </h5>
+<h3>make version </h3>
 <h1>Python virtual environment<h1>
 <p>Install a Python virtual environment and activate it.<p>
 <h1>Activate on Windows</h1>